Interplay between band structure and Hund's correlation to increase T$_{c}$ in FeSe

-How do these striking changes in Im\,$\chi$ correlate with $T_{c}$?
-The eigenvalues and eigenfunctions of superconducting susceptibilities, superconducting pairing symmetries can not be extracted from the spin dynamics alone.
-We compute the full two particle scattering amplitude in the particle-particle channel within our DMFT framework, and solve Eliashberg equations in the BCS low energy approximation~\cite{swag19,yin,hyowon_thesis}.
-Resolving the eigenfunctions of the gap equation, into different inter- and intra-orbital channels, we find that there are two dominant eigenvalues.
-Both eigenvalues increase with \emph{J} up to $J$=0.68\,eV, and then decrease (see SM).
-The corresponding eigenfunctions have extended $s\pm$ wave character (leading eigenvalue) and $d_{x^2-y^2}$ (second eigenvalue); see Fig.~\ref{gap}.
-We also find that these instabilities are primarily in the intra-orbital $d_{xy}$-$d_{xy}$ channel and the inter-orbital components are negligible. $T_{c}$ reaches its maximum value (104\,K) in the bulk crystal at $J$=0.68\,eV.
-At still larger \emph{J}, $T_{c}$ begins to fall again, correlating with softening of electron masses and loss of spin fluctuations at $q=(1/2,1/2)$ (see Fig.~\ref{coherence} in SM).
+How do these striking changes in Im\,$\chi$ correlate with superconductivity?
+We compute the full two particle scattering amplitude in the particle-particle channel within our DMFT framework, and solve Eliashberg equations in the BCS low energy approximation~\cite{prl20,swag19,yin,hyowon_thesis}.
+Resolving the eigenfunctions of the gap equation into inter- and intra-orbital channels, two dominant eigenvalues $\lambda$ are found.
+Both of them increase with \emph{J} up to the point of maximum intensity in $\chi$ ($J$=0.68\,eV) and then begin to decrease, as shown in Fig.~\ref{summary}\emph{f}.
+The corresponding eigenfunctions have cos($k_{x}$)+cos($k_{y}$) (leading eigenvalue) and cos($k_{x}$)-cos($k_{y}$) structures (second eigenvalue)~\cite{hirsh}.
+Calculations show that these instabilities reside primarily in the intra-orbital $d_{xy}$-$d_{xy}$ channel and the inter-orbital components are negligible.
+In the bulk crystal, varying \emph{J} from the \emph{ab initio} value ($\lambda$=0.067 at J=0.60\,eV), we find $\lambda$ reaches its maximum 0.9 at the point where the spin susceptibility is most intense, \emph{J}=0.68\,eV.
+We attribute the decrease for $J{>}0.68$\,eV to the softening of electron masses and loss of spin fluctuations at $q=(1/2,1/2)$ (see SM Fig.\,2 for $\left<M^2\right>^{1/2}$).